Yes, I, an American, got LASEK laser eye surgery in South Korea.

 My fellow four-eyed friends are probably my main audience on this blog… so I KNOW you feel my pain!

-My face has been adorned with glasses since the age of five.
+My face has been adorned with glasses since the age of eight (maybe earlier).
 I literally don’t remember what life is like without glasses.
 It took me a while, but I eventually graduated to contacts.
 I remember like it was yesterday.
 I was about 13 years old and I had to set my alarm twenty minutes earlier for a few weeks because that’s how long it took me to get contacts in my eyeballs before school.

 Wearing contacts and glasses isn’t the worst thing in the world.
 At least I’m lucky enough to be able to afford them.
 I thought contacts were going to be in my life forever.